LAFCo Home Page

 Sphere of Influence Update and Municipal Service Review Program

-Approved Municipal Service Reviews
+See: Approved Municipal Service Reviews (MSR Reports, below) &

 1. The present and planned land uses in the area, including agricultural and open-space lands.